The Keeling Curve: Studies of Atmospheric CO2 at Mauna Loa

 Mauna Loa Observatory, NOAA

 The Keeling Curve (also known as the Mauna Loa Record) will be designated a National Historic Chemical Landmark in 2015 by the American Chemical Society, the Scripps Institution of Oceanography at the University of California, San Diego, and the Mauna Loa Observatory of the National Oceanic and Atmospheric Administration.

-The Keeling Curve is the foremost record of carbon dioxide (CO2) concentrations in Earth’s atmosphere and a key data set in global atmospheric and climate science.
+The designations will take place at NOAA's Mauna Loa Observatory on April 30, 2015, and at the Scripps Institution of Oceanography on June 12, 2015.
 Additional information will be presented on this page as details emerge.
 Contact the NHCL Program Manager for information.

 Learn more: About the Landmarks Program.